-Software Development Engineer with over 5 years of experience in a variety of fields including travel, telecommunications, non-profit, and retail.
+Software Development Engineer with over 5 years of experience in a variety of fields including technology, travel, telecommunications, non-profit, and retail.

 On one mammoth-project codebase, I performed work on a legacy website application maintained by hundreds of developers.
 I helped migrate portions of the website to have responsive pages and released new features behind A/B tests.

 On another project I worked in a group of two developers to design and build an end-to-end application that helped automate a manual, biweekly process.
 This project required building out a service endpoint to retrieve data from an existing database, a new Java/Spring application that acted as a rules engine, storage in AWS S3, a simple user interface for business owners to update the rules, and a Jenkins job to schedule the application.

 I worked on implementing the look-and-feel of a front-page feature on an iOS application with more than 400k downloads.
 I gained familiarity with custom extensions, exposing data to the view, and writing Visual Format Language.